usdot-fhwa-stol/connectedvsc/README.md

 The development team would like to acknowledge the people who have made direct contributions to the design and code in this repository.
 [ConnectedVCS Tools Attribution](ATTRIBUTION.md)

 ## License
 By contributing to the Federal Highway Administration (FHWA) ConnectedVCS Tools, you agree that your contributions will be licensed under its Apache License 2.0 license.
-[ConnectedVCS License](LICENSE)
+[ConnectedVCS Tools License](LICENSE)

 ## Contact
 For more information, contact CAVSupportServices@dot.gov.